-Cunningham One-room Schoolhouse (formerly Heritage School) was originally the Cunningham School in Saunders County.
+Cunningham School (formerly Heritage School) was originally the Cunningham One-room Schoolhouse in Saunders County.
 It has been restored as an authentic reproduction of a one-room prairie school.
 Students in Lincoln Public Schools first attended classes in the schoolhouse in 1976 when the building was located just inside the entrance of the former Nebraska State Fairgrounds in Lincoln.
 The restoration of the schoolhouse was part of the bicentennial project called Heritage Village.
 In 2009, the schoolhouse moved to its current location at Pioneers Park.

 Students experience what a day was like in a one-room schoolhouse in 1892.
 During this “role play,” students participate in songs, stories, and other activities that are authentic to the time period.